omkarmoghe/LogDog/README.md

 # Usage
 To use this class in your project, simply download the `LogPlus.java` file and add it to your project.

+Make sure you add your package name at the top of the file:

+`com.yourname.projectname;`

+and `import` all necessary classes.

 Some example calls:

 ```java